acoustic-content-samples/wchtools-cli/README.md

 ### Install
  Pre-Requisite: Before you install the wchtools CLI, you must install Node 4.3 or later 4.x.
 IBM Node 4.6 or later is suggested.

- Complete the following steps to install and run the wchtoolsCLI:
+ Complete the following steps to install and run the wchtools CLI:

    1. Download the latest release available from the [releases](../../releases) area and extract the files to a temporary folder on your local filesystem.